Modular affine Hecke category and regular centralizer: Abstract

 \section{Abstract}

 In this paper we provide a ``combinatorial'' description of the category of tilting perverse sheaves on the affine flag variety of a reductive algebraic group, and its free-monodromic variant, with coefficients in a field of positive characteristic.
-This provides a replacement for the familiar ``Soergel theory'' for characteristic-$0$ coefficients.
-As an application we deduce character formulas for indecomposable tilting perverse sheaves on the affine flag variety in terms of $\ell$-Kazhdan--Lusztig polynomials.
+This provides a replacement for the familiar ``Soergel theory'' for characteristic-$0$ coefficients, and the second step in our project towards the construction of an equivalence of categories relating the two natural geometric realizations of the associated affine Hecke algebra in the case of positive-characteristic coefficients.